Health Care & Medication

 Since the program serves those with limited income and resources, people with Medicaid pay few to no out-of-pocket costs for their benefits.
 To get coverage once you are enrolled, you must go to health care providers that take part in the Florida Medicaid program.

-How do I know if I qualify for SSI-Related Medicaid?
+How do I know if I qualify for Medicaid in Florida?

 If you are a Florida resident and you get SSI benefits, you are automatically enrolled in the Medicaid program.
 There is no need to file a separate ACCESS Florida Application (unless nursing home services are needed).